filwastaken/programmable_hw2/README.md

 6. [s6 commands.txt](/s6/commands.txt)

 ## Examples
-An example of an allowed packet can be found in [/shared/positive](/shared/positive) An example of a dropped packet can be found in [/shared/negative](/shared/negative)
+An example of an allowed packet can be found in [/shared/positive](/shared/positive), an example of a dropped packet can be found in [/shared/negative](/shared/negative).

 * The positive packet derives from a message between a TCP connection from h2 to h4 on port 25
 * The negative packet derives from a message between a UDP connection from h2 to h4 on port 21